awslabs/iot-app-kit/docs/Table.md

 The table component contains the following customizable properties:

-Note: Since the table component built over the `@awsui/components-react` table component, please refer to [AWS-UI/table](https://github.com/aws/awsui-documentation/blob/main/components/table.md) about most of the available properties.
-Differences between AWSUI/Table and this Table component are listed below.
+Note: The table component uses the table component from `@awsui/components-react`.
+Please refer to [AWS-UI/table](https://github.com/aws/awsui-documentation/blob/main/components/table.md) for all available properties.
+Differences are listed below.
 ### `items`
 Specifies the data displayed in rows.
 Each item contains the data for one row.
 The display of a row is handled by the cell property of each column definition in the columnDefinitions property.